guendouzaimed/dirforce/README.md

 ### Options

-    -t or --thread specify how many thread to create -u or --url specify the url     (required)
+    -t or --thread specify how many thread to create -m or --method spedify the http method
+    -r or --request specify to import the request from file -s or --suffixe to add a string in the begining of every path in the wordlist -p or --preffixe to add a string in the end of every path in the wordlist -u or --url specify the url     (required)
     -w or --wordlist specify the wordlist   (required)
+### choose http method
+    ./dirforce -u https://www.example.com -w wordlist.txt -m METHOD for example
+    ./dirforce -u https://www.example.com -w wordlist.txt -m GET note that the default method is HEAD which reveal only the header

 ### Examples

 Search for directories on the website https://www.example.com:

     ./dirforce -u https://www.example.com -w wordlist.txt

+### Compiling

+follow the following steps if you want to compile the tool from source code.
+    g++ -I/usr/local/ssl/include dirforce.cpp -o dirforce -L/usr/local/ssl/lib -lssl -lcrypto -lcurl

 ### Conclusion